-Credit default risk is mitigated by monitoring a set of limits that control the risk of loss from a potential failure of an individual issuer or issue.
-These limits aim at managing the default risk of a given issuer, depending on its rating of fixed income securities issued by the issuer and held by Convex (corporate, Government agency and sub-sovereign) and are defined as a percentage of the AMRL, with higher risks set at a lower level.
+Credit Risk is mitigated by monitoring a set of limits that control the risk of loss from a potential failure of an individual issuer or issue.
+These limits aim at managing the default risk of a given issuer, depending on its rating of all bonds issued by the issuer and held by CGL (corporate, Government agency and sub-sovereign) and are defined as a percentage of the Assets Under Management, with higher risk investments set at a lower percentage.